omerlatif123/Envirocabs-milestone-project1/README.md

 ## Skeleton

-Wireframe mockups were created in a Balsamic with our clients and potential visitors goal in mind.
+Wireframe mockups were created in a Balsamic with our clients and potential visitors goals in mind.
 Images section in the wireframes have been higlighted in blue, this was previously due to the images from the wireframe being different from the completed website.
 Furthermore the images used on the final Envirocabs website are free to use images causing no copyright/royalty payment concerns.
 Some of the images from the wireframes may not have been copyright/royalty free and therefore the imagess have bee covered as a precaution.

 Home Page:
 ![home Page Wireframe](assets/readme-files/home-wireframe-page.png "home Page Wireframe")

+please note the image next to the testimonial section was intially on right hand side as reflected by the wireframes.
+In the finshed website the images is on the left hand side.

 Services Page:
 ![services Page Wireframe](assets/readme-files/services-page.png "services Page Wireframe")